meltingmedia/chimpx/README.md

 ## Chimpx

-Chimpx is an MailChimp integration with MODX Revolution
+Chimpx is an MailChimp integration with MODX Revolution.

 ## How to install